AD9000/FuzzMyLife/writeup.md

 - Integer overflow leading to buffer size errors
 - bugs caused due to larger amounts of input than a user would normally enter (becomes buffer overflow due to logic error)
 - bugs caused due to larger amounts of nesting than a user would normally enter (becomes buffer overflow due to logic error)
-  <<<<<<< HEAD
-- anymore?

-## Potential improvements

----

-Dynamic analysis
-The major way in which the fuzzer could be improved is by doing some sort of dynamic analysis since right now, the fuzzer focuses on static analysis.
-One way dynamic analysis could be done is by attempting to map the execution pathways of a program.
-This would allow the fuzzer to fuzz different parts of the program.
-While the current version of the fuzzer is able to reach new execution paths, mapping out the pathways would make it so the fuzzer could focus on a specific part of the program rather than treating them all the same.

-Another way to possibly conduct dynamic analysis would be to try and incorporate GDB into the fuzzing process.
-Doing this would allow us to analyse the memory of the program as it is running and make decisions on how to mutate based off of it.

-Multithreading
-One last way we could improve the fuzzer is by using a programming language with better multithreading.
-The multithreading implemented here currently uses user level threads.
-This means that even though we use multiple threads, the programs still get CPU time at the same rate.
-This is because python implements something called the Global Interpreter Lock which means only one thread is able to control the python interpreter at a time.
-While this still provides a performance benefit due to threads needing to wait for binary files to execute, a programming language that allows for multiple threads to control the process could still boost performance.

----

-## Functionality / Techniques

----

-Our fuzzer does two fuzzing techniques sequentially:

-### 1. Mutate values

----

-Maintains the format of the sample input, and changes the values of the fields one field at a time.
-This attempts to find basic buffer overflow and format string vulnerabilities.
-The values it tries are:

-- integer values: large negative number, small negative number, 0, small positive number, large positive number.
-These cases may induce a segfault if the sign is unexpected, or a buffer overflow if the number affects a buffer size.
-- string values: very long strings of varying length, (for buffer overflow), long sequences of “%n” (for format string), “%1000000x” (for format string).

-Originally, the fuzzer tried all permutations of these values and the original values.
-This created far too many permutations, so we changed it to one field at a time for now.
-For each field, we try all testing cases (regardless of field type) while the rest of the fields remain as the sample values.

-### 2. Vary the size of the input structure.

----

-For CSV files, this means varying the number of fields per line, and the number of lines provided.
-We also run the fuzzer on these new fields.

-- To test the number of rows in a csv, the input size gets doubled while keeping the number of values per row equal.
-This only happens 8 times since the size of the inputs gets very large and starts to take a lot of time.
-- Additionally, the fuzzer tests to see if changing the number of values per row causes any errors.
-The number of values per row has to divide the total number of values so the choice of values per row is generated by looping from 1 to the number of values and testing each valid value in the range.

-## Design

----

-- First we find the type of the sample input by attempting to parse with Python's libraries.
-- When a parse is successful, we assume that that type is the correct type.
-To avoid false positives, we test the types in order from most to least restrictive.
-- Then we produce a dictionary of the values to fuzz in such a way that, after the values are changed by the fuzzing logic, the dictionary can be converted back into text that fits the format of the sample input.

-## Bugs detected

----

-- basic format string
-- basic buffer overflow
-- bugs caused due to larger amounts of input than a user would normally enter (becomes buffer overflow due to logic error)

-## Next steps

----

-- Mutate more than a single field at a time.
-A likely use case may be when the path to an overflow requires a large number provided as a length and a long string provided as the input.
-- We should also test a larger range of numbers.
-- We may need to follow and store discovered paths.
-- # We also need to optimise the current actions.
 - bugs caused due to mishandling of characters such as null byte (\x00), unicode etc.
 - Variety of logic bugs